 - Jon Rooks, who donated the former Masonic Temple building to MCC; and

-- Nick and Ashley Sarnicola, entrepreneurs with West Michigan ties who endowed an annual cash prize to recognize and foster entrepreneurial excellence at the Institute.
+- Nick Sarnicola, an entrepreneur with West Michigan ties who, along with his wife, Ashley, endowed an annual cash prize to recognize and foster entrepreneurial excellence at the Institute.

 MCC President Dale K. Nesbary, who will be in Europe during the grand opening, will offer live closing remarks via Skype.